We asked the experts – frequent fliers and travel experts from across the country – to share their top travel tips and insider secrets.

 - Be flexible with your dates and airports.

 “Do more research, dig in deeper.
 You might find out you might save extra if you fly one day earlier or later,” says Maxa.
 “Fly into secondary airports – fly into Providence instead of Boston, Oakland instead of San Francisco, Ft.
-Lauderdale instead of Miami, and take a bus or public transportation.”
+Lauderdale instead of Miami.”

 - Plan ahead for those unexpected surcharges and extra fees.